SQUIRREL FORUM

 A Non-Releasable (NR) squirrel is an animal that cannot be released to due serious injury, deformity, albinism, too many years in captivity or other medical condition that makes survival in the wild unlikely.
 We do not refer to them as “pet” squirrels, they are termed Captives or Non-Releasables (NR for short).
 The person keeping the squirrel is not an owner, they are called the handler or holder.
 A captive squirrel is not a pet and cannot be made to conform to your idea of how an animal companion should behave.
 If you are looking for a cuddly pet rodent consider a Chinchilla.
 With that said if you are up to the challenge of being clawed, bitten, urinated on and dealing with unlimited squirrel energy then “may the force be with you”.
 After years of work and earning trust many of my (Florida legal) squirrels do snuggle, enjoy petting, back rubs and belly rubs.
 This is usually a late evening event after the daytime squirrel energy is spent.
 This is not “forced domestication” but complete and total earned trust by a wild squirrel that is normally fearful of all other animals.

 If you decide to take on the serious personal and financial commitment of caring for an NR squirrel, reading and following ALL the protocol presented here is essential or the squirrel will not live a healthy and happy life.
-Note: All NR squirrels shown in photos are lawfully held in the State of South Carolina by Admin (see laws page).
+Note: All NR squirrels shown in photos are lawfully held in the State of Florida by Admin (see laws page).

 Ethics of Keeping Squirrels in Captivity

 We do not advocate for keeping healthy, releasable captive (pet) squirrels.
 There are some situations where injury, deformity, disability or inability to adapt to release after rehab render a squirrel non releasable.
 A squirrel with injuries that cannot be healed using conventional veterinary medicine resulting in obvious long term pain as determined by a vet should be euthanized.
 Examples are crushed pelvis, organ injuries and broken backs.
-We know of many captive squirrels that are paralyzed due to nerve swelling (contusions), amputees, true albinos, blind or deformed that are pain free and perfectly happy living indoors with disability under a caring and knowledgeable holder.
+We know of many captive squirrels that are paralyzed due to nerve swelling (contusions), amputees, true albinos, blind, crippled or deformed that are pain free and perfectly happy living indoors with disability under a caring and knowledgeable holder.
 Gray, Red and Fox Squirrels are regulated in all states mainly because of their game (furbearer) status.
 People legally hold flying squirrels, Chinchillas, Prairie Dogs and a variety of exotic wildlife from around the world and that is no more or less ethical.
 Wildlife of any kind should be in it’s native habitat.
 With that said there are always exceptions and as long as the animal is properly cared for and happy it is not up others to make judgements unless the holder is obviously not capable.
 Such persons should be more concerned with sport hunting that allows for shooting squirrels out of the trees for fun than someone properly and humanely holding a content disabled squirrel.
 There are usually provisions in state law for captive/educational permits but this mainly applies to rehabbers and wildlife centers.
 Our law section offers guidance in this area.
 We neither endorse nor denounce captive holding, we simply provide resources for proper care so those that hold captive NR’s provide their squirrel the best possible life.
 If you’ve had your captive squirrel one year or more you are obligated to keep it.
 To release a bonded squirrel with no skills into a hostile environment is cruel and inhumane.
 This is why we tell people to surrender baby squirrels to rehabilitators so they can be raised for release.

 CAPTIVE SQUIRREL CARE